Maranhão Atlético Clube

-Maranhão Atlético Clube, usually known as Maranhão or MAC, is a Brazilian football club from São Luís, Maranhão state.
+Maranhão Atlético Clube, commonly referred to as Maranhão, is a Brazilian professional club based in São Luís, Maranhão, founded on 24 September 1932.
+It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Maranhense, the top flight of the Maranhão state football league.

-They are currently ranked fifth among Maranhão teams in CBF's national club ranking, at 166th place overall.

 History

 Maranhão Atlético Clube was founded on 24 September 1932.

 In 1937, Maranhão won the Campeonato Maranhense, which was the club's first title.

 In 1979, Maranhão competed in the Campeonato Brasileiro Série A for the first time, finishing in the 26th place.

 In 1980, Maranhão competed again in the Série A's first division, finishing in the 44th place (the competition's last position).
 The club was relegated to the second division.

 In 2000, the club was the Copa Norte's runner-up.
 São Raimundo beat the club in the final.